BadIdeaException/checkbook-srv/README.md

 ## Usage

-The project is all set up and configured to be run in a vagrant environment.
+The project is all set up and configured to be run in a Vagrant environment.
 All you have to do is run ``vagrant up``, then lean back while the environment is set up.
 Or better yet, go and grab a coffee, because it might take a few minutes.

 But before you do, be sure to fill out the ``database.json`` and ``mail.json`` files in the config directory.
 Examples are provided, you just need to rename them.

+The server (including the database server) will automatically start when the Vagrant virtual machine is started.

+## Tests

+From within the Vagrant virtual machine, run ``npm test``.
+It will automatically start up a docker container and run the tests against it.